Can Copyright be Reduced to Privacy?: The gap between algorithmic stability and copyright

+Here we focus on a concern that algorithmic stability approaches may filter out lawful output content that does not infringe copyright in the input content.
+Because non-infringing output content is lawful, employing algorithmic stability approaches as filters to generative models may needlessly limit their production capabilities, and, thereby, undermine the ultimate objectives of copyright law.
 Copyright law intends to foster the creation of original works of authorship by securing incentives to authors and, at the same time, ensuring the freedom of current and future authors to use and build upon existing works.
-The law derives from the U.S. Constitutional authority: “To promote the Progress of Science and useful Arts, by securing for limited Times to Authors and Inventors the exclusive Right to their respective Writings and Discoveries.” \cite{US_constitution_1}
+The law derives from the U.S Constitutional authority: “To promote the Progress of Science and useful Arts, by securing for limited Times to Authors and Inventors the exclusive Right to their respective Writings and Discoveries.” \cite{US_constitution_1}

-However, the goal of promoting progress is often inconsistent with unlimited rights to control copyrighted materials.
-For this reason, copyright law set fundamental limits on the rights it is granting to authors.
-Promoting progress is inconsistent with , because creators and creative processes are situated in cultural contexts.
-The creative process often involves an ongoing interaction with multiple stakeholders, rather than authorship in silos.
-Creating new works involves human capital enhanced by learning and research, engagement with pre-existing materials and a shared cultural language.
-Consequently, the use of copyrighted materials is an important input in any creative process.
-Such process often involves learning from pre-existing materials, applying existing styles, and referencing shared symbols and common works to generate a new interpretations and fresh meanings \cite{cohen2012configuring, elkin1996cyberlaw}.
+However, promoting progress is often at odds with granting unlimited control over copyrighted materials.
+This is why copyright law sets fundamental limits on the rights granted to authors.
+Promoting progress is inconsistent with an unrestricted right to prevent every unauthorized use because creators and creative processes are embedded in cultural contexts.
+Creative processes often requires ongoing interactions with preexisting materials, whether through learning and research, engagement with prior art to generating new interpretations, or using a shared cultural language and applying existing styles to make works of authorship more comprehensible.
+Consequently, using copyrighted materials becomes a crucial input in any creative discourse \cite{cohen2012configuring, elkin1996cyberlaw}.

-For this reason, unlike the mandate of the algorithmic stability approaches, copyright law does not require that an output content will not draw at all on an input content to be lawful and non-infringing.
-On the contrary.
-There are many cases where copyright law explicitly allows for an output content to heavily draw on the input content without raising infringement concerns.
-In such cases, allowing an input content to impact an output content is not only something that copyright law permits, it is something that copyright law encourages.
-Doing so, as Jessica Litman put it: “is not parasitism; it is the essence of authorship.” \cite{litman1990public}
+For this reason, unlike the mandate of the algorithmic stability approaches, copyright law does not require output contents not to draw on input contents to be lawful.
+On the contrary, there are many cases where copyright law explicitly allows output contents to draw heavily on input contents without raising infringement concerns.
+In such cases, allowing input contents to impact output contents is not only something copyright law permits, but it is also something copyright law encourages.
+Doing so, as Jessica Litman put it, “is not parasitism; it is the essence of authorship.” \cite{litman1990public}